thui16/data_processing_tools/README.md

-# data_processing_tools
+# PDB processing package
-Some scripts I've written to perform tasks such as pdb file editing
+Scripts to perform tasks such as pdb file editing